 According to Mike Guertin of Fine Homebuilding, it’s possible to replace a piece of siding by yourself, but if you have fiber-cement siding you need to be extra be careful.
 “Most fiber cement is blind-nailed, which means the nails are just beneath the overlap of the course above it.
 This makes it trickier than with regular clapboards to get the nails cut and to extract the piece,” he says.

 In order to replace a piece of fiber-cement siding, you have to identify where the nails are, pry the siding to expose the nails, cut the nails, remove the piece, and then insert the new board.
 “During the whole process, make sure to protect the pieces of siding over and below the piece that you’re replacing,” Guertin cautions.

-We recommend that for any type of fiber-cement siding repairs, you call a siding professionals, that specializes in fiber-cement siding.
+We recommend that for any type of fiber-cement siding repair, you call a siding professional, that specializes in fiber-cement siding.
 As much as we’d like to tell you that you can handle it on your own, it’s too risky to take a DIY approach to an aspect of your home that’s so visible and valuable.

 American Home Contractors: Your Siding Experts

 At American Home Contractors, we’re proud to service Florham Park, Madison, Hanover, and the surrounding New Jersey areas.
 As a full-service exterior remodeling contractor, we have a complete understanding of fiber cement siding, installation, repair, and everything in between.